kamicane/elements/doc/elements.md

 ## removeChild

 Wrapper method of the native `removeChild` method.
+It will remove a child element from the parent element.

 ### Syntax